makersacademy/birthdays/README.md

 - Test-drive extracting a birthday class
 - Isolate your birthday list class using a mock for Birthday

-## My approach

-I intend to go through the full process of creating user stories, tests and code implementation for this exercise so I can practice the processes I've been learning so far on the course.

 ### User stories

 ```